Glencore’s Ulan Mine Modification 6

 In Conclusion:

-The amended Mod 6 proposal remains inadequate and should not be approved.
 Mod 6 and Mod 8 are interdependent and must be assessed together as a single ‘new project’, not two separate ‘modifications’, to fully understand their cumulative impacts on climate, water, biodiversity and cultural heritage.

 Further expansion of the Ulan Coal Mine is incompatible with a safe climate, healthy water systems, and a just transition for the Central West.